MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 ## DIY initramfs
-I wanted basic security, this means encrypted disks, if I lose my computer, or it gets stolen, I can be fairly sure that they won't get access to my data without considerable effort.
+I wanted basic security, this means encrypted disks, if I lose my computer, or it gets stolen, I can be fairly sure that the culprits won't get access to my data without considerable effort.
 Looking back up over the steps, it means that I need to create an initramfs, so that my disks can be decrypted on boot.
-There are tools to create an initramfs, [dracut](https://en.wikipedia.org/wiki/Dracut_(software)) being one example,[mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) that Arch Linux uses being another.
+There are tools to create an initramfs, [dracut](https://en.wikipedia.org/wiki/Dracut_(software)) being one example, [mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) that Arch Linux uses is another.

 Taking things to the most absurd level, I figured I'd write my own initramfs instead.